blab/cartography/docs/index.md

 MDS performed poorly (MCC = 0.41), confirming our expectations based on MDS's piecewise linear relationship with genetic distances.
 These results show the potential benefits of using t-SNE embeddings for cluster analysis over the computationally simpler genetic distance, despite the t-SNE's lack of global linear relationships between strains.

-## SUMMARY OF RESULTS FOR INFLUENZA

-PCA (within clade -1.539, between clade -.058, MCC: DNE accuracy:.888)

-MDS (within clade -1.361, between clade median 0.108, MCC: 0.560 accuracy:0.922)

-TSNE(within clade median -1.694, between clade median 0.186, MCC: 0.784 accuracy: 0.958)

-UMAP(within clade median -1.337, between clade median 0.034, MCC: 0.631, accuracy: 0.926)

-PCA: We observed visually identifiable clusters within the data (Figure 1B), and found less distance between genetically and geographically similar clades (3c2.A, A1, A1a, and A1b), and divergence between other clades (3c3.A).
-PCA is consistent with phylogenetic observations; this is reflected in the points' constant distances from the LOESS line in the Euclidean and Hamming distance scatterplot for PCA (Figure 2A).
-The LOESS line with a Pearson Coefficient of .693 was fairly linear, which upholds preexisting beliefs about the algorithm.
-Euclidean distance can be used with some confidence to distinguish strains by clade status, as the density of within clade relationships is concentrated at lower distances (within clade median of -1.539) than the density of the between clade relationships(between clade median of -0.058) (Figure 3A)
-The threshold distance value calculated using the SVM run on PCA gave a confusion matrix with an accuracy of 0.888, which corroborates that Euclidean distance is a fairly strong indicator of clade status.

-MDS: While we did observe visually identifiable clusters, we found many clades overlapped each other, particularly clades A2/re, A1, A2, A1b/135N, and A1b/135K (Figure 1C).
-MDS is fairly consistent with phylogenetic obervations; this is seen in the points's constant and short distance from the LOESS line in the Euclidean and Hamming distance scatterplot (Figure 2B).
-The LOESS line with Pearson Coefficient of .468 is fairly linear, with a steeper slope starting from a genetic distance of 30; this upholds preexisting assumptions about this method.
-Euclidean distance can be used with some confidence tp distinguish strains by clade status, as the bulk of within clade relationships are defined from -2 to 0 (within clade median of -1.361) while the between clade was at 0 and above (between clade median of 0.108)  (Figure 3B).
-The threshold distance value calculated using the SVM run on MDS gave a confusion matrix with with a Matthews Correlation Coefficient of 0.560 and an accuracy of 0.922, which corroborates that Euclidean distance is fairly useful as an indicator of clade status.

-t-SNE: We observed t-SNE going beyond compartementalizing by clade and actually revealing a stronger understanding of hierarchical structure and resemblance to the tree produced for the data.
-In particular, t-SNE split A1b into three clusters, which were lineages directly or incredibly related to each other, revealing a tuning to local patterns not seen in PCA and MDS; this is corroborated by the points' splaying out from the LOESS line as genetic distance increases in the Euclidean and Hamming distance scatterplot for t-SNE (Figure 2C).
-The LOESS line had a Pearson Coefficient of .269 due to this splay and overall tuning to local structure.
-Euclidean distance can be used with confidence to distinguish strains by clade status, with a within clade median of -1.694 and between clade median of 0.186 in the KDE density plot for t-SNE's clade statuses(Figure 3C).
-While the difference is smaller than PCA and MDS, the KDE plots for those embeddings were skewed by the "outlier" clades, which PCA placed very far away from the other clades.
-The threshold distance value calculated using the SVM run on t-SNE gave a confusion matrix with with a Matthews Correlation Coefficient of 0.784 and an accuracy of 0.958, corroborates that Euclidean distance is useful as an indicatior of clade status in spite of of t-SNE splitting clades due to local diversity.

-UMAP: We observed UMAP placing tightly clustering similar datapoints, which we found can make it difficult to view hierarchical structure as seen in t-SNE.
-In the Euclidean vs Hamming distance scatterplot, we observed the data points splaying out from the LOESS line in lower genetic distances, but the more distinguishing characteristic was the clustering at lower versus higher euclidean distances(Figure 2D), which upholds preexisting beliefs about the locality of manifold reduction techniques such as UMAP.
-The correlation of the data points to the LOESS line is described by UMAP’s Pearson Coefficient of .615.
-Euclidean distance can be used with confidence to distinguish strains by clade status, with the bulk of within clade relationships are defined from -2 to -1 (within clade median of -1.337) and between clade at 0 and above (between clade median of 0.034).
-The threshold distance value calculated using the SVM run on MDS gave a confusion matrix with with a Matthews Correlation Coefficient of 0.631 and an accuracy of 0.926, which reveals that Euclidean distance is useful as an indicator of clade status.

 ## Figure One